AnthoLM/CommonModuleProject/README.md

 # Project Fennec

 # REQUIEREMENT FENNEC PROJECT
-- When u download the fennec-project
+- When you download the fennec-project
 In new terminal do:
 cd projet-fennec
 npm install